jnmclarty/kubeflow_sugar/README.md

 # Why not send PRs to the KFP SDK?

 This library is intended to function without needing kfp installed - for the most part.
 In other places, consider it a (non graphical) UI to pipeline related information.
 You shouldn't need kfp (and it's dependencies) in any business-logic/modelling code.
-But, this library, you can import.
+But, this library can be imported anywhere without bringing all the kfp dependencies.